ModulusOne/EMNIST-Database/README.md

 # EMNIST-Database
-An EMNIST database i created in CSV format (converted from a 28x28 pixel image) Theres not too many examples for each number/character so would probably be best used as test input into your neural net.
+An EMNIST database i created in CSV format (converted from a 28x28 pixel image) Theres not too many examples for each number/character (165 for each) so would probably be best used as test input into your neural net.

 I struggled to find alphabetical characters dataset in csv format ready for input into a neural network so i thought id make my own using a few images of handwritten characters i found online (forgive me as i cant find the source at the moment)